Shares of Sonos, Logitech fall after Apple removes their speakers from its stores

 Apple’s website now only has products from Beats, a company it bought in 2014, and its own speakers and headphones, checks made by Reuters on Tuesday showed.

+“We regularly make changes to the products we sell as new third-party accessories are introduced or customers’ needs change,” an Apple spokesman said in an email.

-Shares of Switzerland-based Logitech were down 5.7%, while Sonos fell 4.22% before the opening bell in the United States.
+Shares of Switzerland-based Logitech were down 5.7%, while Sonos fell 3.2% on the Nasdaq.

 Cupertino, California-based Apple has taken this approach in the past around new product launches.
 It stopped selling Fitbit Inc’s fitness bands and smart watches after coming up with the Apple Watch, according to media reports.